From Clarity to Efficiency for Distributed Algorithms: Implementation and experiments

 \item Execution time and space confirm the analyzed asymptotic time and space complexities.
 For example, for Lamport's distributed mutual exclusion, total CPU time is linear in the number of processes for the incrementalized program, but superlinear for the original program; for a fixed number of processes, the memory usage is constant for the incremental program, but grows linearly with the number of requests for the original program.

-\item Compared with running times of our best, manually written programs in programming languages, our generated DistAlgo takes about twice as long as our Python version, which takes about twice as long as our Java version, which takes about twice as long as our C version, which takes about four times as long as our Erlang version.
+\item Compared with running times of our best, manually written programs in programming languages, all running on a single machine, our generated DistAlgo takes about twice as long as our Python version, which takes about twice as long as our Java version, which takes about twice as long as our C version, which takes about four times as long as our Erlang version.

 \end{itemize} Python is well known to be slow compared Java and C, and we have not focused on optimizing constant factors.
-Erlang is significantly faster than C and the rest because of its use of light-weight threads that is made possible by its being a functional language.
-However, among our programs for Lamport's distributed mutual exclusion, Erlang is the only one besides un-incrementalized DistAlgo whose memory usage for a fixed number of processes grows linearly with the number of requests.
+Erlang is significantly faster than C and the rest because of its use of light-weight threads to implement processes that is facilitated by its being a functional language.
+However, among all our programs for Lamport's distributed mutual exclusion, Erlang is the only one besides un-incrementalized DistAlgo whose memory usage for a fixed number of processes grows linearly with the number of requests.